Using delta f

 end:species

 An example input deck is supplied in the 1D version as twostream_deltaf.deck.
 This uses the delta-f method to solve the weak-beam two stream instability.
-The bulk plasma species is solved using the delta-f method, since this evolve very little, and mostly supports the Lagnmuir waves that the weak beam interacts with.
+The bulk plasma species is solved using the delta-f method, since this evolves very little, and mostly supports the Langmuir waves that the weak beam interacts with.
 The relative change to the beam species is large, and the standard PIC method, rather than delta-f is used to model this species.
 A comparison of the electric field diagnostics between standard and delta-f simulations shows a substantial decrease in noise.

 The rest of this page features slides detailing the model: